hadesbox/raml-api-designer-store/README.md

 #### Installing on a server

-You will need to have a mongo running on the server, and it can be easly daemonized with __forever start server.js__.
+To start the Api Designer you can __forever start server.js__.

+The mongo REST publisher (for the API Console and the proxy) is not started automatically so if you want it you should __forever start mongo-http.js__.